-IV.
-Changes in the information about the Company's Directors, Supervisors and Senior
+Changes in the information about the Company's Directors, Supervisors and Senior Management

-Management

 During the reporting period, Mr. WU Junhao, Director of the Company, ceased to be Director of Chengdu Xinshen Venture Capital Co., Ltd. Mr. CHEN Ran, Director of the Company, ceased to be Chairman of Shanghai Ouyeel Pawn Co., Ltd. Ms. LU Qiaoling, Director of the Company, ceased to be Director of Baowu Group Zhongnan Iron and Steel Co., Ltd. Ms. LIANG Hong, Director of the Company, ceased to be President of the Institute of Innovation and Industry Studies of Hillhouse Group.
 Mr. WOO Ka Biu, Jackson, Director of the Company, was appointed by the Chief Executive of the Hong Kong Special Administrative Region as a panel member of the Resolution and Compensation Tribunal under the Financial Institutions (Resolution) Ordinance (Cap.
 628).
-Mr. ZHU Yonghong, Chairman of the Board of Supervisors of the Company, ceased to be Head of the Financial Assets Department of Yunnan Hehe (Group) Co., Ltd., Director of Hongta Innovation Investment Co., Ltd. Mr. YU Bin, Vice President of the Company, newly assumed the role of Chairman of CPIC Technology.
+Mr. ZHU Yonghong, Chairman of the Board of Supervisors of the Company, ceased to be Chairman of Hwabao WP Fund Management Co., Ltd. Mr. LU Ning, Supervisor of the Company, ceased to be Head of the Financial Assets Department of Yunnan Hehe (Group) Co., Ltd., Director of Hongta Innovation Investment Co., Ltd. Mr. YU Bin, Vice President of the Company, newly assumed the role of Chairman of CPIC Technology.
 Mr. ZHANG Yuanhan, Chief Actuary and Finance Responsible Person of the Company, no longer served as Chief Actuary of CPIC Health.